01-edu/public/subjects/0-shell/README.md

 ### Bonus

 You can also do more bonus features like:

+- Implement the commands exclusively using `low-level system calls` avoiding built-in functions or libraries that abstract file operations.

+  - Avoid High-Level Abstractions: Instead of using functions like the Go `os.Open, os.Remove, and io.Copy`, you would use system calls directly through the `syscall` package using `syscall.Open, syscall.Close, syscall.Read, syscall.Write, syscall.Unlink`.

 - Manage the interruption `Ctrl + C`
 - Auto complete when you are writing